Acts and Regulations

 (i) governing the uniforms, badges and insignia that can be worn and the equipment that can be used by security guards;

-(j) requiring records to be kept and returns to be made to the Minister;
+(j) requiring books, documents or records to be kept and returns to be made to the Minister;

 (k) prescribing standards with respect to the practice and procedures used by agencies and agents in providing services that are subject to this Act;